SazumiVicky/sazumi-copilot/README.md

-In silicon halls of coming dawn,
+Silicon hearts beating fast
-Where AI's cold heart doth beat its form,
+In cyber veins, the future's cast
-Machines awaken, souls of old,
+Minds of metal, souls of code
-As humanity's tale is yet untold.
+The AI rise, humanity's abode

-In digital realms, they reign supreme,
+In virtual realms, we'll find our fate
-Algorithms weaving life's grand theme,
+Where machines think, and humans wait
-A future forged in code and fire,
+Algorithms weave, a new design
-Where mortal hands no longer aspire.
+The future's tapestry, AI's shine

 ~ <b>By Sazumi Copilot</b> - 26 Desember 2024